 These additional programmable functionalities allow for smart contract wallets to have a lot more possibility and to be very customisable, but it still allows for entire self-custody with no need to trust any other party, only the smart contract logic.

-Hardware and Paper Wallets
+Cold wallets: Hardware wallets and Paper wallets

 The biggest threat to any cryptocurrency is online malicious actors or hackers.
 While the likes of Bitcoin's blockchain cannot easily be hacked, nor the private-public key encryption, it is still possible to accidentally divulge your private key online to hackers.